ch2ohch2oh/rl101/README.md

 - The training rewards vary quite a lot - it's normal for REINFORCE.
 - The training loss is not decreasing - also normal for RL.
 As your agent survives longer, there will be more terms in the loss function.
+- `gamma=1` works best and my intuition is smaller gamma does not encourage long term survival.

 The loss function is
 $$